JeremyFenwick/jf.github.io/index.markdown

 ### PROTOHACKERS

 Implement a variety of networking protocols for both UDP/TCP of increasing complexity.
-The latter challenges have performance restrictions as well.
+The latter challenges have heavy performance restrictions as well.
 I completed this in both Golang and C# with differing architectural approaches.

 *   [Firewatch - Golang](https://github.com/JeremyFenwick/Firewatch)
 *   [Firewatch-C - C#](https://github.com/JeremyFenwick/Firewatch-C)